Louis Calhern: Career

 Just before World War I, Calhern returned to New York to pursue an acting career.
 He began as a prop boy and bit player with various touring and burlesque companies.
 He became a matinee idol after being in a play titled Cobra.
 Calhern's burgeoning career was interrupted by World War I; he served in France in the 143rd Field Artillery of the U.S. Army.

 Due to the anti-German sentiment during World War I, he changed his German given name, Carl.
 His stage name is an amalgam of his adopted hometown of St. Louis and his first and middle names, Carl and Henry (Calhern).

 Calhern began working in silent films for director Lois Weber in the early 1920s, the most notable being The Blot (1921).
 A newspaper article commented: "The new arrival in stardom is Louis Calhern, who, until Miss Weber engaged him to enact the leading male role in What's Worth While?, had been playing leads in the Morosco Stock company of Los Angeles."

 In 1923, Calhern left the movies, deciding to devote his career entirely to the stage.
 He returned to films early in the sound era where he was primarily cast as a character actor, while he continued to play leading roles on the stage.
 In 1945, Calhern won the Donaldson Award for Best Actor in a Play for his performance in The Magnificent Yankee.

 Among Calhern's notable screen portrayals were as the partner in crime to Spencer Tracy and Bette Davis in 20,000 Years in Sing Sing (1932), as Ambassador Trentino in the classic Marx Brothers comedy Duck Soup (1933), as Major Dort in The Life of Emile Zola (1937), and as the spy boss of Cary Grant in Alfred Hitchcock's Notorious (1946).

-In 1948, Calhern joined Metro-Goldwyn-Mayer as a contract player, receiving wide acclaim for three diverse roles that he appeared in for the studio in 1950: a singing role as Buffalo Bill in the film version of the musical Annie Get Your Gun; as a double-crossing lawyer and sugar daddy to a young Marilyn Monroe in John Huston's The Asphalt Jungle; and his Oscar-nominated performance as Oliver Wendell Holmes in The Magnificent Yankee (re-creating his role from the Broadway stage).
+In 1948, Calhern joined Metro-Goldwyn-Mayer as a contract player, receiving wide acclaim for his many fine supporting performances, including three diverse roles that he appeared in for the studio in 1950: a singing role as Buffalo Bill in the film version of the musical Annie Get Your Gun; as a double-crossing lawyer and sugar daddy to a young Marilyn Monroe in John Huston's The Asphalt Jungle; and his Oscar-nominated performance as Oliver Wendell Holmes in The Magnificent Yankee (his only true starring role in a sound film, re-creating his role from the Broadway stage).
 He was subsequently cast in the title role of Joseph L. Mankiewicz’s 1953 all-star film version of Shakespeare’s Julius Caesar, earning more praise.

 Calhern played the role of the devious George Caswell, the manipulative board member of Tredway Corporation, in the 1954 production of Executive Suite, followed by the role of a jaded, acerbic high school teacher in Blackboard Jungle (1955).
 His performance as cheerfully lecherous Uncle Willie in High Society (1956), a musical remake of The Philadelphia Story, was his final film appearance.